 Some research has found that low vitamin D levels may be associated with increased symptoms of depression and anxiety (

 However, while several of the nutrients in eggs may be beneficial, further research is necessary to understand the effects of eggs on anxiety specifically.

 While some of the foods listed below have not been studied specifically for their anti-anxiety effects, they’re rich in nutrients thought to improve related symptoms.

-- Eggs, meat and dairy products.
-All provide high-quality protein including essential amino acids that produce the neurotransmitters dopamine and serotonin, which have the potential to improve mental health (
+- Meat and dairy products: These provide high quality protein including essential amino acids that produce the neurotransmitters dopamine and serotonin, potentially improving mental health (

-Though these foods may support your mental well-being, they should not replace any medications or other therapies prescribed by your healthcare provider.
+Though these foods may support your mental well-being, they should not replace any medications or other therapies prescribed by a healthcare professional.

 Anxiety is a complicated mental health disorder that requires a multitude of approaches to manage it effectively.

-Along with medication and therapy, the foods you eat may help support your mental health, reduce symptoms of anxiety, and promote better brain health.
+Along with medication and therapy, the foods you eat may help support your mental health, reduce anxiety symptoms, and promote better brain health.
 In particular, whole, minimally-processed foods high in antioxidants appear beneficial.

-However, there’s not enough research to support using food as a first-line treatment for anxiety and therefore should not replace any medications or therapies recommended by your healthcare provider.
+However, there’s not enough research to support using food as a first-line treatment for anxiety and therefore should not replace any medications or therapies recommended by a healthcare professional.

 Nonetheless, adding these foods to your diet is a great way to support brain health and overall well-being.